SEND: Special Educational Needs and Disabilities

 We provide a positive welcoming environment where children are supported according to their individual needs ensuring no children are discriminated against or put at a disadvantage as a consequence of their needs.

-Joanne Burridge is our named Special Educational Needs & Disability Coordinator (SENDCO).
+Joanne Burridge is our named Special Educational Needs & Disability Coordinator (SENDCo) for Nurture and works very closely with the SENDCo at St. Michael's C.E Academy: Kelly Shenton.

 The setting works closely with other professionals such as Health Visitors, Speech Therapists, the Integrated Disability Service (IDS) and Psychologists to ensure the very best outcomes for the children in our care.